mviereck/x11docker/README.md

    ```

 ### Minimal installation
-You can run x11docker from an arbitray location with `bash x11docker`.
+You can run x11docker from an arbitrary location with `bash x11docker`.
 For minimal system-wide installation make `x11docker` executable with `chmod +x x11docker` and move it to `/usr/bin` (or another location in `PATH`).
 Other files than script `x11docker` itself are not essential.